slevithan/oniguruma-parser/README.md

 <details>
   <summary>Future AST node types</summary>

 Support for most of the currently unsupported features listed above will be added to the `OnigurumaAst` structure using existing node types (`Character`, `AbsenceFunction`, `Backreference`, etc.).
-However, the following new node types will be required:
+However, the following new node types will be added:

-- `CharacterSequence`: Code point sequences will use this new node type that will hold two or more `Character` nodes in its `body` array.
+- `CharacterSequence`: New node type for code point sequences; will hold two or more `Character` nodes.
-- `Conditional`: Conditionals will use this new node type.
+- `Conditional`: New node type for conditionals.
-- `Callout`: Unnamed callouts will use this new node type.
+- `Callout`: New node type for unnamed callouts.
 </details>

 ### Behavior differences